parkerdavis1/birdsmakesound/blog/2020-06-30-water-in-the-gulch/index.md

 coverImage: "blog/2020-06-30-water-in-the-gulch/images/CBTH.jpg"
 ---

 It's another hot dry day in Phoenix.
 Wildfires are burning across Arizona including the fifth largest fire in state history, 30 miles northeast of where I sit.
-The birds out the window have their beaks agape, increasing their evaporative cooling while also appearing to share my slack-jawed incredulity at the relentless low-desert summer heat.
+The birds out the window have their beaks wide open, increasing their evaporative cooling while also appearing to share my slack-jawed incredulity at the relentless low-desert summer heat.

 Normally at this time of year I do biological field work in cooler climes but with many field seasons being suspended this year due to COVID-19, I am plodding through summer with the rest of Phoenix.
 Through the magic of digital recording, however, I’m able to time-travel to a mere three months ago: It is in the mid-60s and after a sudden early spring downpour, the normally bone-dry gulch behind my house is full of flowing water.